GnanaJeyam/kubernetes-learnings/volumes/emptyDir/README.md

 ## <b>Volume Type -> emptyDir

-#### Not Every application is stateless, Some application need state based on the usecase.
-To persist state we need volume storage.

 1. It is created during the pod creation and it can be accessed by containers once it is mounted.
 2. Help with sharing data across containers.
 3. volume and volumemount should share the same name.